-Marilyn Lightstone is Chair, Department of Mechanical Engineering, McMaster University and John Mackinnon is President and CEO, Amec Foster Wheeler Nuclear Americas.
+Marilyn Lightstone is a Professor, Mechanical Engineering at McMaster University and John Mackinnon is an Executive Consultant, Organisational Development and Change, Kinectrics.
+He is also the former President and CEO for Amec Foster Wheeler's nuclear operations in the Americas.
 This joint letter is written to their son, who started first-year engineering in September 2016.
+"Follow your passions, but also be prepared to work outside of your comfort zone."